Monthly Archives: January 2012

 So I’m going to let the chips fall where they may by protesting but hopefully without appearing that I “doth protest too much.”

 Matthew bases this caution on the portion of my book where I offer a diagnostic outline of sorts.
 I say that inability to understand the concept of “gospel-centrality” is a sign one is not wakened to the gospel.
 Matthew bristles at that, perhaps for good reasons, as he later develops the fear of “gospel” as a Shibboleth and “gospel-centered” as a faddish buzzword that unhelpfully makes us designate some people are in and others are out.
-I …
+I offer …

 There is a lack of love when criticism amounts to complaining about “the other.”
 My friend Bill calls this syndrome I Have Identified the Problem, and It Is You.